MrCheese2006/Analysis-of-Chaotic-Systems/README.md

     In order to model a desired system one can choose their desired method by placing a ```1``` next to the variable for the chosen method.
 For the Hénon system, set ```model_henon = 1``` and all others to ```0```.
 Only choose one modelling method at a time. <br> <br>

 3. Plotting:
     The plotting section of the code determines what is plotted.
 The code supports plotting in 3D and projections on the $xy$, $xz$ and $yz$ axes.
-The following commands are avalible:
+The following commands are available:

     ```python
     plot_all = 0